shiredevs/solarbank/README.md

 ```shell
 docker compose up -d
 ```
-If you have generated locally trusted certificates, then navigate to the valid host, else use https://localhost:3030.
+If you have specified a custom host for your certificates then navigate to the valid host, else use https://localhost:3030.

 To stop the application run:
 ```shell